European AI sovereignty

 Comparative perspectives

 Comparative analysis is useful when it focuses on structural realities rather than rhetoric.
-The question is not which actor “believes” most in sovereignty; it is which institutional arrangements reliably produce lifecycle control: training capacity, assurance regimes, and rapid iteration under security constraints.
+The question isn't which actor “believes” most in sovereignty.
+It's which institutional arrangements reliably produce lifecycle control: training capacity, assurance regimes, and rapid iteration under security constraints.
 Three reference cases illustrate different structural solutions.

-United States: The U.S. approach is characterized by deep integration between defense primes, advanced research institutions, and hyperscale cloud providers, combined with significant defense-driven R&D funding and platformization.
+United States: The U.S. approach features deep integration between defense primes, advanced research institutions, and hyperscale cloud providers, combined with significant defense-driven R&D funding and platformization.
 A key strength is scale: the industrial base can sustain large training efforts and attract top technical talent.
 Another strength is procurement agility in selected programs, enabled by flexible contracting vehicles and a mature ecosystem of defense-adjacent software firms.
-The main sovereignty lesson for Europe is not to imitate reliance on any particular provider, but to recognize that training infrastructure plus assurance processes are treated as enduring capability platforms, not one-off purchases.
+The sovereignty lesson for Europe is not to imitate reliance on any particular provider.
+Rather, recognize that training infrastructure plus assurance processes are treated as enduring capability platforms, not one-off purchases.

-China: China’s model is characterized by state-integrated compute strategy, close coupling between industrial policy and security objectives, and large-scale mobilization of data and infrastructure.
+China: China’s model features state-integrated compute strategy, close coupling between industrial policy and security objectives, and large-scale mobilization of data and infrastructure.
 The structural advantage is centralized capacity: large compute investments can be aligned rapidly with national priorities, and domestic ecosystems can be directed toward strategic needs.
 The constraint is that such centralization is embedded in a different governance model than most European states would accept.
-The lesson for Europe is nonetheless relevant: compute and training capacity are treated as national strategic infrastructure, and this materially affects the ability to iterate quickly and at scale.
+The lesson for Europe remains relevant: compute and training capacity are treated as national strategic infrastructure, and this materially affects the ability to iterate quickly and at scale.

 - Scale can be pooled.
 Not every nation needs a frontier-scale cluster, but every serious defense AI actor needs assured access to accredited training capacity.